nicklockwood/FXParser/README.md

     - (instancetype)discard;

 Occasionally you will need to match some data that you are not interested in keeping (e.g. white space).
-Use the `discard` transform to remove it from the result value.
+Use the `discard` transform to remove it from the results altogether.

     - (instancetype)array;